wpendl99/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 ## ☑ Assignment

+1. Create your AWS account.
+1. Create an EC2 instance using the class AMI.
-When your server is running and the default class web page is accessible from a browser, submit your web servers public IP address, along with a description of something you found interesting, to the Canvas assignment.
+1. Test that you can see the default class web page from a browser.

+Submit a URL using your web server's public IP address, along with a description of something you found interesting, to the Canvas assignment.

 Don't forget to update your GitHub startup repository README.md with all of the things you learned and want to remember.